-Ms. Kriti Goel is a clinical nutritionist, bariatric nutritionist and international patients diet counselor at Apollo Spectra Hospitals, Karol Bagh (Delhi).
-Ms. Kriti specializes in adopting a holistic approach to nutrition, weight and health management.
+Ms Kriti Goel is a clinical nutritionist, bariatric nutritionist and international patients diet counsellor at Apollo Spectra Hospitals, Karol Bagh (Delhi).
+Ms Kriti specializes in adopting a holistic approach to nutrition, weight and health management.
 She has vast knowledge in many clinical areas such as diabetes, high cholesterol, stones during pregnancy and lactation, post-pregnancy weight loss, weaning food for infants, Parkinson’s, liver shrinkage, CVD, diet for over and underweight kids, etc. Here, she shares a few tips on how arthritis patients can monitor and control their diet to reduce joint pain and inflammation.

 The importance of diet in preventing Arthritis

 The word arthritis refers to inflammation in the joints, causing pain and discomfort.
 It is not only directed at the joint but may also attack any part of the body such as bones, ligaments, muscles, tendons and some internal organs.
 There are many different causes of arthritis like trauma, previous injury, genetic factors, poor nutrition, and obesity among other factors.
 Although over-the-counter and prescription medication can help in easing arthritis pain and inflammation; avoiding foods that trigger arthritis symptoms can also help in reducing the pain it causes.